 In December 2010, a Group company issued unsecured convertible bonds totaling \$1.5 billion with a coupon yield of 2.625% and maturity in June 2015.
 The bonds were placed at face value.
-The bonds are convertible into LUKOIL ADRs (each representing one ordinary share of the Company) and as of March 31, 2015 had a conversion price of \$69.39 per ADR.
-Bondholders have the right to convert the bonds into LUKOIL ADRs during the period starting from 40 days after the issue date and ending 6 dealing days before the maturity date.
-The issuer has the right to redeem the bonds starting from December 31, 2013.
+The bonds were convertible into LUKOIL ADRs (each representing one ordinary share of the Company).
+In June 2015, a Group company redeemed all issued bonds in accordance with the conditions of the bond issue.